rytmis/bootcamp-wames-labs/01-management-portal.md

 ![](images/hol1/12-encoding-started.png)

 The encoding job will take a while depending on the length and quality of your media asset and your selected encoding preset.
-A HD quality 10 minute video encoded with the Playback on PC/Mac (via Flash/Silverlight) preset takes approximately 20 minutes to encode.
+An HD quality 10 minute video encoded with the "Playback on PC/Mac (via Flash/Silverlight)" preset takes approximately 20 minutes to encode.

 ## Publishing and playback ##